wapiti-scanner/wapiti/README.md

 =================

 + Support HTTP, HTTPS and SOCKS5 proxies.
-+ Authentication on the target via several methods : Basic, Digest, Kerberos or NTLM.
++ Authentication on the target via several methods : Basic, Digest, Kerberos, NTLM or GET/POST on login forms.
 + Ability to restrain the scope of the scan (domain, folder, page, url).
 + Automatic removal of one or more parameters in URLs.
 + Multiple safeguards against scan endless-loops (for example, limit of values for a parameter).